moevm/yocto_profiling/README.md

               [ by | build-yocto ]
                   --only-poky -- only clones poky repo
-                  --no-layers -- build yocto image without layers and dependencies --conf-file <path> -- config file to use (works only for --no-layers)
+                  --no-layers -- build yocto image without layers and dependencies --tracing <tool> -- enables tracing of the build with one of the tools (perf, ftrace, strace) --conf-file <path> -- config file to use (works only for --no-layers)

               *required cloned poky*